MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/how-can-mycrypto-send-offline.md

 ---
-title: How Can MyCrypto Send Offline?
+title: How can MyCrypto send offline?
 description: Offline
 priority: 8
 date_published: '2017-07-05'
 date_modified: '2018-06-07'
 ---

 One of the important things that you need to understand is that every address already "exists".
 When you "create a wallet" you are not actually doing anything on the blockchain or communicating with the blockchain in any way.